YaelYakobovich007/Shticell-SpreadSheets/lib/javafx-sdk-22.0.2/legal/javafx.web/icu_web.md

  #
  #    Neither the name Myanmar Karen Word Lists, nor the names of its
  #    contributors may be used to endorse or promote products derived
- #    from this software without specific prior written permission.
+ #    from this software without specific prior written sort.permission.
  #
  #  THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND
  #  CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES,